gordonaspin/icloud_drive_sync/README.md

 ## Contributing

-Want to contribute to iCloud Photos Downloader?
+Want to contribute to iCloud Drive sync ?
 Awesome!
 Check out the [contributing guidelines](CONTRIBUTING.md) to get involved.